navazjm/tloc/docs/options.md

 ## Overview

-By default, when `tloc` is ran without any command-line arguments, it uses the current working directory (`cwd`) as the file path to parse.
-It will only parse files returned by `git ls-files <path>`, and it renders data for each file individually.
+By default, when `tloc` is ran without any command-line arguments, `tloc` will use your current working directory (`cwd`), rendering data for each file individually.
 Using the options listed below, you can customize how `tloc` renders the data to suit your preferences.